sri080797/HeyDay-Script/README.md

 Here’s the script in action:

-The Script Starts with a Greeting
+The Script Starts with a assigning variables

 greeting="Hey" variable holds the greeting message.